thephez/backup-readme/platform/markdown/tutorial-connect-to-a-network-dash-core-full-node.md

-[block:callout]
-{
-  "type": "warning",
+> 🚧 Advanced Topic
+>
-  "body": "Since Dash Platform is fully accessible via DAPI, running a full node is unnecessary and offers no particular benefit.
-Regardless, the steps below provide the necessary information for advanced users to connect.", "title": "Advanced Topic"
+> Since Dash Platform is fully accessible via DAPI, running a full node is unnecessary and generally provides no particular benefit.
+Regardless, the steps below provide the necessary information for advanced users to connect.
-}
-[/block]

 # Config File

  The config file shown below may be used to connect a Dash Core node to Testnet.
 Testnet currently operates using [Dash Core v0.17.0.3](https://github.com/dashpay/dash/releases/tag/v0.17.0.3).